Go Back

 Assemble the Cake

-4. Note: Add small pieces of parchment paper between the bottom layer and the cake platter.
+Optional: Add small pieces of parchment paper between the bottom layer and the cake platter.
 After you frost the cake you can pull the parchment paper away and remove excess frosting, leaving a clean cake platter.
 Great technique for easy clean up and a professional look.